jyrodgers/coding-practice/Algorithms/Sorting/MergeSortedArrays/README.md

 ## Test Cases

-The solution includes several test cases to ensure its correctness:
+The solution includes several test cases to ensure its correctness.

 ### Normal Scenarios